udiboy1209/Warzone/README.md

 Project Details
 ===============

 The game is in its early stages.
-The code is completely uncommented and may be very difficult to understand (In my defence, I didn't know about github or opensource development when I started making this game!
-So i didn't see the need for comments).
+The code is completely uncommented and may be very difficult to understand.
+I may comment it sometime in the future :P .
+Till then you can mail me with questions.

 Changes
 ========
+v0.3 :
+ * highscore save feature
+ * background music
+ * bug fixes

 v0.2 :
  * pause, and game over features
  * slide (swipe down)